 The District shall offer one or more digital learning course(s) through one or more District approved provider(s) as either a primary or supplementary method of instruction.
 The courses may be in a blended learning, online-based, or other technology-based format.
 In addition to the other graduation requirements contained in this policy, students are required to take at least one (1) digital learning course for credit while in high school.

 Personal and Family Finance

-In tenth (10th), eleventh (11th), or twelfth (12th) grade, all students shall cover the Personal and Family Finance Standards by receiving credit for:
+In tenth (10th), eleventh (11th), or twelfth (12th) grade, all All students shall receive credit in a course covering the Personal and Family Finance Standards in order to graduate.

 SMART CORE: Sixteen (16) units